abn-illia-lebid/abn-meetup/README.md

 Hence Testing Pyramid comes into play.
 It helps you to set the correct priorities, and keep the feedback loop as short as possible.

 I would start with static tests.
 It is a one-time investment.
-Once you set them up, they will offer advice throught the lifespan of your application.
+Once you set them up, they will offer advice throughout the lifespan of your application.

 Unit tests are the fastest and least demanding.
 Don't be greedy with them.